Table of Contents

 The GH-1 was built after the more expensive Rogue Abram, as a cheaper model to reach customers who couldn’t quite stomach the cost of a $700 GHD.
 It also looks more like the original Abram GHD (1.0).
 The Abram is now in version 2.0 with significant changes.

 The horizontal adjustment mechanism of the GH-1 is pretty standard.
 Pull the spring pop pin to release the carriage and slide it along the frame to adjust to the desired distance of your feet to hips.
 The hand screw then tightens it in place.
 One person complained that you have to screw that sucker really tight to prevent the foot portion from wobbling.
 Sounds annoying.

-Be warned that the carriage slides right against the bare frame, steel on steel.
+Be forewarned that the carriage slides right against the bare frame, steel on steel.
 There is no bushing in it to protect it and smooth out the adjustment.
 Be ready for scratches.